Steve Saviano

+Career

 Saviano spent four seasons with the University of New Hampshire and turned pro in 2004.
 He had spells in the American Hockey League with the Lowell Lock Monsters and the ECHL with the Florida Everblades.
 In 2006 he moved to Sweden to play in HockeyAllsvenskan the country's second tier, playing for the Växjö Lakers.
 In 2007, he signed with Finnish SM-liiga side Tappara, but after two seasons in the Finnish SM-liiga, he returned to Växjö Lakers.

 After six seasons in Sweden between the Lakers and Djurgårdens IF in the Swedish Hockey League, Saviano left as a free agent and signed a one-year contract with Italian participants of the Austrian EBEL, HCB South Tyrol on August 25, 2015.
 In his only season with Bolzano in the 2015–16 campaign, Saviano contributed with 11 goals and 30 points in 54 games.

 As a free agent, Saviano opted to leave Italy to sign with Northern Irish EIHL participants, the Belfast Giants, on a one-year contract on June 7, 2016.
-He stayed for two seasons and was an assistant captain with the team during the 2017-18 season.
+He stayed for two seasons and was an assistant captain with the team during the 2017–18 season.
 On August 20, 2018, Saviano signed with the Lausitzer Füchse in DEL2, playing one season there before retiring in 2019.